MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 ## Conclusion

 The study found that OMNET++ and NS3 both have their strengths and weaknesses when it comes to simulating communication networks.
-OMNET++ is a more general-purpose simulator that can simulate other fields besides networks, such as (such as transportation system, power systems and some biological system) while NS3 is more specialized in network simulations.
+OMNET++ is a more general-purpose simulator that can simulate other fields besides networks, (such as transportation system, power systems and some biological system) while NS3 is more specialized in network simulations.
 However, when it comes to simulating legacy telecommunication technologies such as CSMA/CD and PPP protocols, the study found that NS3 gave more realistic results than OMNET++.
 Additionally, the study found that OMNET++ has modules ( The Tcp section of Inet framework ) that are unfinished and contain comments such as 'Todo'.
-OMNET++ could simulate the TxBuffer size if an extension such as TcpNsc was used.
+OMNET++ could simulate the TxBuffer size if an extension named TcpNsc was used.